-According to the Medial Council of India (MCI), there are 532 recognized colleges in India that offer MBBS courses, with a total of 79,928 seats.
-In comparison, there are hundreds of additional institutes located across the globe that are recognized by the MCI for MBBS courses
+According to the Medical Council of India (MCI), there are 532 recognized colleges in India that offer MBBS courses, with a total of 79,928 seats.
+In comparison, there are hundreds of additional institutes located across the globe that are recognized by the MCI for MBBS courses.

-Couple all this with the considerable cost of MBBS in India at private institutes (the same degree is often cheaper internationally!) and the allure of travelling abroad, and you won’t be surprised to see that MBBS from abroad is becoming a popular option today.
+Couple all this with the considerable cost of MBBS in India at private institutes (the same degree is often cheaper internationally!) and the allure of travelling abroad, and you won’t be surprised to see that MBBS out of India is becoming a popular option today.
 Now Indian medical aspirants who wish to pursue medicine in India starts searching for other options.

 Advantages of Pursuing an MBBS from Abroad